usmanert/oracle-suite/cmd/lair/README.md

           [multiaddress](https://docs.libp2p.io/concepts/addressing/) format.
         - `disableDiscovery` (`bool`) - Disables node discovery.
 If enabled, the IP address of a node will not be broadcast to other peers.
 This option must be used together with `directPeersAddrs`.
+    - `webapi` - Configuration parameters for the webapi transport.
+WebAPI transport uses the HTTP protocol to send and receive messages.
+It should be used over a secure network like TOR, I2P or VPN.
+        - `listenAddr` - Address on which the WebAPI server will listen for incoming connections.
+The address must be in the format `host:port`.
+When used with a TOR hidden service, the server should listen on localhost.
+        - `socks5ProxyAddr` - Address of the SOCKS5 proxy server.
+The address must be in the format `host:port`.
+        - `addressBookAddr` - Ethereum address of the address book contract.
+        - `ethereum` - Ethereum client configuration that is used to interact with the address book contract.
+            - `rpc` (`string|[]string`) - List of RPC server addresses.
+It is recommended to use at least three addresses from different providers.
+            - `timeout` (`int`) - total timeout in seconds (default: 10).
+            - `gracefulTimeout` (`int`) - timeout to graceful finish requests to slower RPC nodes, it is used only when it is possible to return a correct response using responses from the remaining RPC nodes (
+              default: 1).
+            - `gracefulTimeout` (`int`) - if multiple RPC nodes are used, determines how far one node can be behind the last known block (default: 0).
 - `feeds` (`[]string`) - List of hex-encoded addresses of other Oracles.
 Event messages from Oracles outside that list will be ignored.
 - `logger` - Optional logger configuration.